1Taloo756/Amazon-Web-Project/README.md

 # Amazon Project
-This project made by Talha.
+This project is made by Talha.
 <br>
 Thanks for viewing this.